airborne-dad/AirlineTraining/_posts/notes/FMT-D1.md

   - After: “Brickyard XXXX, conflict resolved.”

 ## 8. ILS CAT I
+- Turn on the center taxi light when cleared for the approach and the center landing light when cleared to land.
 - Configure up to **Flaps 2** before GS capture.
 - Once GS captured: **Flaps 3 and Gear Down**.
 - PM presses the **ATTND button** for FA notification.